maximivanov/maxivanov.io/posts/2020/deploy-azure-functions-with-terraform/index.md

 At this point we have everything we need to deploy the resource group defined in `main.tf` to Azure.
 Let's do that.

 First, initialize Terraform so it downloads required provider dependencies.
 This has to be done once.
-All `terraform ...` commands must be executed in the `.terraform` directory, where the module sources are.
+All `terraform ...` commands must be executed in the `terraform` directory, where the module sources are.

 ```bash
 terraform init